 4. KevianClean Interior Defense

 - CAR INTERIOR CLEANER - Cleans, conditions & polishes for sleek and lustrous interiors.
 Not oily or greasy.
 Clean to touch and it smells nice, too.

-- DASHBOARD SUN PROTECTOR.
+- BEST DASHBOARD SUN PROTECTOR.
 Contains Carnauba wax to provide the greatest UV protection against aging, drying & cracking

 - MULTI PURPOSE HOME AND PROFESSIONAL USE - Perfect for cars, trucks, boats, RV's and airplanes interior care; Excellent cleaner/conditioner for new vinyl furniture and faux leather

 The KevianClean Interior Defense cleaner and protectant costs around [see price] per 24 Fl. oz. bottle.
 If the price is a turn-off, wait until you hear what this product can do.
 This cleaner is ideal for hard interior surfaces like plastic, vinyl, rubber trim, and leather seats.